- What Is Stuttering?

 - Normal dysfluency happens when the mind is finding words faster than the tongue is able to say it out loud.
 It is mostly seen when your child is exhausted.
 This sign is seen only for 2 to 3 months; but if it persists, then it is a problem.

 In most cases, parents have noticed stammering in toddlers in the period when he is developing language and communication skills.
-This is when your baby is picking new words and sounds that he has heard for a while.
-This happens mostly between the age groups if 2 to 5.
+This is when your baby is picking up new words and sounds that he has heard for a while.
+This happens mostly between the age groups of 2 to 5 years.

 How Much and How Often Do Children Stutter?

 The stammering problem in a child is seen when they learn to talk; it might last for a few weeks or some months.
 The stuttering is also mostly sporadic.
-When stuttering is a real problem, you will find children struggling much more than normal.
-You will also notice that the signs are not reducing as the child grows older.
+When stuttering is a real problem, you will find children struggling much more than usual.
+You will even notice that the signs are not reducing as the child grows older.
 Some kids may stutter while speaking every other sentence.
-You will notice the repetition of sounds.
-(For eg: Sh-sh-sh-shop)
+You will see there is a repetition of sounds.
+(For e.g., Sh-sh-sh-shop)

 Some children who struggle with stuttering can face quite a few problems when they go to school.
-It may affect their confidence levels, and at times, they may become highly introverted because of fear of judgement from their peers and teachers.
+It may affect their confidence level, and at times, they may become highly introverted because of fear of judgement from their peers and teachers.
 These are things that need to be addressed.
-If your child is in a school, then you can talk to the teacher about this problem.
-If the child gets too stressed out about this problem, his stuttering may worsen.
-For this, provide a conducive and encouraging environment for your child to speak up in, and don’t rush him to finish his sentences either.
-Let him take his time but do it on his own, as this will help him build confidence.
+If your child is in school, then you can talk to the teacher about this problem.
+If the child gets too stressed out about this issue, his stuttering may worsen.
+For this, provide a conducive and encouraging environment where your child feels comfortable to speak up, and don’t rush him to finish his sentences either.
+Let him take his time, but let him do it on his own, as this will help him build confidence.

-- Your child will consistently repeat the entire word without improvement.
+- Your child is consistently repeating the entire word without improvement.

 - You will find that your child is altering words because he fears that he may stutter.

 - Repetition of sounds is seen to happen more frequently.